What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 What to do in Hamburg – our best tips for visiting Hamburg

 When visiting Hamburg, one thing one notices is the relaxed attitude in the city and among its inhabitants.
-People enjoy life outdoor to the fullest when the weather allows it, especially during the bright summer nights.
+People enjoy life outdoors to the fullest when the weather allows it, especially during the bright summer nights.
 A rich cultural life makes sure that there is always something going on, whether you like musicals, clubs, art or concerts.

 Travelling to Germany?
 Join Our Facebook Group Germany Travel Forum

-This article will show you a good mix of what to do in Hamburg, and all places mentioned here are within walking distance from each other.
+This article will show you a good mix of what to do in Hamburg, and all the places mentioned here are within walking distance from each other.
 Read on for some of the best things to do in Hamburg.

 Map of attractions in Hamburg